Clouxart/react-countdown-circle-timer/README.md

 ### Time formatting functions

-`children` prop of `CountdownCircleTimer` component will receive as a prop `remainingTime` in seconds.
+`children` prop of `CircleTimer` component will receive as a prop `remainingTime` in seconds.
 Below are few function that can be used to get different time formatting:

 - Format `mm:ss` (minutes and seconds)